mediabrix/mediabrix-android-sdk/README.md

 # Android SDK
-## Please note, with the 1.8.2.004 update, our AndroidManifest.xml instructions have changed.
-Additionlly, the SDK now supports Android versions 5.0 (21) and up.
+## Please note, with the release of Android P (API 28), our AndroidManifest.xml instructions have changed.
 Please review below for the updated additions to your AndroidManifest.xml file.

 ## Getting Started